luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

     - Project = var.prefix
     - Environment = "Dev"

 3. Add a lifecycle attribute to your remote state S3 bucket with `prevent_destroy` value equals true.
 This is good practice if you want to ensure that another process cannot destroy your resource.
+Also, please note that you can use this lifecycle attribute irrespective of the option selected for remote state locking in session 3 exercise.

 4. Once you've finished refactoring then test out the changes and see if it deploys: